 Chronic pain is defined as pain that lasts longer than six months.
 It is not just a physical condition; it can significantly impact mental health.
 According to the National Institutes of Health (NIH), veterans who experience it are at a higher risk of developing depression due to the ongoing stress and limitations caused by their pain.

-VA Rating for Depression Secondary to Chronic Pain
+Getting a VA Rating for Depression Secondary to Chronic Pain

 1. Gather Medical Evidence: Documentation from healthcare providers that links depression to chronic pain is a critical part of the claims process.
 These include medical records, treatment history and statements from medical professionals.